How And Why We Get Bored

 Stop Being Judgemental

 If you’re eager to have the first and and final word in a discussion, I bet you’re pretty easily bored.
 Stop that.
-This constant need of being right will lead you to the swamp of self-acceptance.
+This constant need of being right will lead you to the swamp of self-delusion.
 If you don’t accept that you can be wrong sometimes, you’ll have to be right all the time just in order to accept yourself.
 You’ll start searching for situations or contexts in which you are always right and avoid situations or contexts in which you know you can’t be right.
 You’re alienating yourself in the most common sense of this word: you’re becoming an alien.
 You’re drastically limiting your choices.
 Sooner or later you’re going to become your worst censor.
 And that will make you bored to death.

 Learn Something New